amisepa/iEEGLAB/README.md

 ## Requirements

 - MATLAB

 - EEGLAB (installed and path added to MATLAB)

 - Vistasoft (for visualizations; cloned/downloaded and path added to MATLAB): https://github.com/vistalab/vistasoft.git

 - Data importation plugins (depends on the data format; e.g., .mefd, .edf, .vhdr, etc.)

+- Cartesian (XYZ) electrode locations (in .tsv or .csv file)

+- Events either directly in the data or in a .tsv or .csv file (for event-related applications)

 ### FreeSurfer: only if you need to generate new brain surface files for your subject from MRI data